KelvinTegelaar/CIPP/README.md

 If you decide to contribute; remember that keeping the portal fast is a key component.
 CIPP is supposed to go brrrrr, any improvements that help with speed are welcomed.

 ## Welcomed changes/contributions in no particular order
-- the code quality and repetive code on the functions can use some work
+- the code quality and repetitive code on the functions can use some work
 - HTML and JQuery definitely needs consolidation and improvement, as I am not a web developer I did what I could... :)
 - Spelling and grammar check, both of APIs and the actual text.